ANSSI-FR/Open-ISO7816-Stack/README.md

 READER_HAL_CommSettings settings;
 ```

-*settings* is a data structre which contains all the parameters values currently used by READER_HAL hardware abstraction layer used by the library for low level communications (emission and reception of characters).
+*settings* is a data structure which contains all the parameters values currently used by READER_HAL hardware abstraction layer used by the library for low level communications (emission and reception of characters).
 The user should not modify directly the values present in this structure.
 It's recommended to use the functions exposed in the file *reader_hal_comm_settings.h* to operate safely on it.